-A New York state court of appeals court handed actress Lindsay Lohan a loss in the lawsuit that she filed against Take-Two Interactive Software Inc., the makers of "Grand Theft Auto” in the Supreme Court of the State of New York in July 2014.
-As of this week a five-judge panel for the New York state Appellate Division dismissed lawsuit in which Lohan accused Take-Two of using her likeness for a character in its "Grand Theft Auto V" without her authorization.
+Lindsay Lohan just caught a break in her seemingly destined-to-fail lawsuit against Take-Two Interactive Software Inc., the makers of "Grand Theft Auto."
+The actress filed a right of publicity suit in the Supreme Court of the State of New York in July 2014, only to have the court hand her an initial loss.
+The decision was then affirmed in September 2016 by a five-judge panel for the New York Appellate Division of the Supreme Court, dismissing the lawsuit in which Lohan accused Take-Two of using her likeness for a character in its "Grand Theft Auto V" game without her authorization.

 According to Lohan’s complaint, the cover of the fifth iteration of the hot-selling video game depicts a bikini-clad woman that bears a striking resemblance to herself, and the game consists of more alleged similarities, including the fact that "the character runs from paparazzi, takes cover in the Chateau Marmont," and incorporates Lohan’s “image, likeness, clothing, outfits, [Lohan’s] clothing line products, ensemble in the form of hats, hair style, sunglasses, jean shorts.”

 In a hearing before the Appellate Division of the Supreme Court this past September, the panel of judges held that Take-Two did not use Lohan's "name, portrait or picture" in the game and as a result, found that the company did not violate her right of publicity.
 The court further held that even if the character does, in fact, resemble Lohan, "Grand Theft Auto V [is] protected as a work of fiction and satire,” and thereby, shielded from right of publicity claims.